 You have complete control over who conducts your session and when.
-Choose from over 70 advisors with extended weekday and weekend hours.
+Choose from many Physician Advisors with extended weekday and weekend hours.

-With 10,000 students helped and over 500,000 coaching hours combined, no one has more experience helping students than we do.
+We have served thousands of students and logged over 500,000 advising hours.
+No one has more experience with helping students than we do.

 One hour.
-We ask you questions in the first half hour and provide feedback in the second.
+We ask you questions in the first half hour and provide feedback in the second half.

-Most students benefit most from 2-3 mock interviews so they can implement the feedback they receive and experience different interviewers with varying styles.
+Most students receive the greatest benefit from two or three mock interviews.
+That way they can implement feedback and gain experience with different interviewers with varying styles.

-YES!
-Every advisor at MedSchoolCoach is a physician with admissions committee experience.
+Yes!
+Every Physician Advisor at MedSchoolCoach is a physician with admissions committee experience.
 That means they know the questions you will be asked and how to best answer them.

-Yes and no. While we have over 75 advisors who have interviewed at a variety of schools, our interview prep is focused on making you a great interviewee in general, not just for 1 school.
+While our Physician Advisors have interviewed candidates at a variety of schools, our interview prep is focused on making you a great interviewee in general, not just for one school.

 Yes!
 Once you sign up for interview prep, we will send you instructions on how you can record the session.